CERTCC/cveClient/README.md

 You can use the [cveClientlib.js](./cveClientlib.js) to do all the tasks being performed by the current UI.
 The file is called cveClientlib.js as Safari browsers have trouble with filename and a Class name being the same.

+# Risks of using API keys in browser for CVE-Services

+See the [RISKS.md](./RISKS.md) that captures some of the inherent risks of using API keys to access an API service.
+If you decide to use these web base clients to access `cve-services`, please be aware of these risks.